Credit Hour Definition and Policy

 - In addition, each course syllabus must indicate an expectation of at least two-and-one-half hours of out-of classroom activity per week for each hour of credit.

 The number of credit hours assigned to each course will be published in program curriculum materials, and in the university catalogs.
 The University’s electronic registration and content management systems will also reflect the approved credit hour assignments.
-A [PDF] has been developed for the use in course syllabi in Blackboard.

 The university policy allows for standard instruction, innovation, allows for the use of instructional technology, and yet adheres to the requirements established by the federal government and the applicable accrediting bodies.